The Grand Duchy of Karameikos: Contents

 The Grand Duchy of Karameikos is a booklet that details the fictional feudal nation of Karameikos, which is the setting for four D&D modules: B6 The Veiled Society, B10 Night's Dark Terror, X10 Red Arrow, Black Shield, and X12 Skarda's Mirror.

 The first section describes the realm of Karameikos within the D&D world, and provides information that player characters native to the area would know.
 Special attention is given to the city of Threshold.
 A system for converting player characters into natives of the region is also detailed.
 In addition, a system of skills is set out.

 The second section of the booklet, "Gazetteer", details the history of the region, as well as its politics, society, a description of its geography and some mention of the main cities.
 Notable non-player characters (NPCs) and monsters that may be encountered there are also described.

-The final section of the book, "Adventures", gives gamemasterss some story hooks and ideas for adventures in this region.
+The final section of the book, "Adventures", gives gamemasters some story hooks and ideas for adventures in this region.

 Publication history

-In an attempt to broaden the popularity of D&D{'}s Mystara campaign setting, TSR published a series of 14 gazetteers between 1987 and 1991, each focused on a different region.
+In an attempt to broaden the popularity of D&Ds Mystara campaign setting, TSR published a series of 14 gazetteers between 1987 and 1991, each focused on a different region.
 The first, released in 1987, was GAZ1 The Grand Duchy of Karameikos, a 64-page booklet written by Aaron Allston that came with a large color map and an outer folder, with cover art by Clyde Caldwell and interior art by Stephen Fabian.